ga4gh-beacon/beacon-v2/docs/filters.md

 ## Using Filters in Queries

 The Filter `id` is required for all query types.
-For all query types, the logical **AND** is _implied_ between Filters.

 !!!
 Note "Boolean Logic Between Filtering Terms"

-	Beacon queries as of v2 always assume a logical **AND** between query parameters and individual filters, _i.e._ all conditions have to be met.
+	Beacon queries as of v2 always omply a logical **AND** between query parameters and individual filters, _i.e._ all conditions have to be met.
 There is currently no support for Boolean expressions.